kanboard/kanboard/doc/api-authentication.markdown

 ### User credentials

-- Use the real username and password
+- Username: username
+- Password: user password or personal access token

 The API use the [HTTP Basic Authentication Scheme described in the RFC2617](http://www.ietf.org/rfc/rfc2617.txt).